trallnag/prometheus-fastapi-instrumentator/README.md

     and pass it to the instrumentator instance.
 See [here](#adding-metrics) how to do that.
 - Create your own instrumentation function that you can pass to an instrumentator instance.
 See [here](#creating-new-metrics) to learn how more.
-- Don't use this package at all and just use the sorce code as inspiration on how to instrument your FastAPI.
+- Don't use this package at all and just use the source code as inspiration on how to instrument your FastAPI.

 Important: This package is not made for generic Prometheus instrumentation in